-The next parameter is the duplex mode indicated with "dUPL".
+The next parameter is the duplex mode indicated with "AUPL".
 The duplex mode may be set to half duplex ("HRLF") or full duplex ("FULL").
-With full duplex any commands received by the bath via the serial interface are immediately echoed or transmitted back to the device of origin.
+With full duplex any commands received by the bath via the serial interface are immediately echoed or transmitted back to the device of origin and the command is executed.
 With half duplex the commands are executed but not echoed.
 The default setting is full duplex.
 The mode may be changed using "UP" or "DOWN" and pressing "SET".